Apply for the Postgraduate Certificate in Travel Medicine (PGCertTravMed) through the Wellington campus in 2022Apply Now

 - have been admitted ad eundem statum as entitled to proceed to the certificate.

 Duration of the Programme

-The duration of the programme shall be six months of full-time study or its equivalent in part-time study.
+The duration of the programme shall be one semester of full-time study or its equivalent in part-time study.
 The programme must be completed within three years of admission.